Driverless cars on UK roads by 2026

 When it comes to car insurance, autonomous cars can make things a little more complicated.
 The Automated and Electric Vehicles Act 2018 outlines regulations for the insurance of driverless cars.

 The act also goes into the specifics of software in driverless cars.
-If car owners don't install 'safety-critical' software updates then insurance could be void.
+If car owners don't install 'safety-critical' software updates insurance could be invalidated.
 Self-driving cars may need different insurance coverage than other vehicles too.
 This is to account for malfunctions in autonomous technology.

 Our guide delves into some more challenges insurers might face with driverless cars.